nmccloskey/CLATR/README.md

-# CLATR - Computational Linguistic Analysis of Text for Research
+# CLATR - Comprehensive Linguistic Analysis of Text for Research

 ## Overview